-Public opinion research has gauged priorities for a potential measure, finding that a measure to extend and improve SHS could be viable, if paired with strengthened oversight and accountability, clear metrics to track and report progress, and a strong coalition of support.
+Public opinion research has gauged priorities for a potential measure, finding that a measure to extend and improve SHS could be viable, if paired with strengthened oversight and accountability, clear metrics to track and report progress and a strong coalition of support.
 The Metro Council has not yet determined whether to refer a measure to voters on the November 2025 ballot.
-The Metro Council is expected to discuss revised ordinances again in early June, with potential action tentatively scheduled for late June.
+The Metro Council is expected to discuss revised ordinances again in June, with potential action tentatively scheduled for late June.

 Metro Council President Peterson appointed the Work Group to continue discussions of potential reforms with county, city and community/business partners and stakeholders, prior to a decision on referring a potential measure.
-The Work Group met on February 24, March 10 and April 7.
-Future meetings are planned on April 21, May 5, May 19, June 2 and June 16.
+The Work Group met on February 24, March 10, March 31, April 7 and April 21.
+Future meetings are planned on May 12, June 2 and June 16, with a webinar planned for May 19.
 In addition to Council President Peterson, the Metro Council is represented at the Work Group by Deputy Council President Simpson and Councilor Lewis.

-Metro Council last had an update on the Work Group's progress on March 18.
-Council is scheduled to continue updates and conversations at work sessions throughout the remainder of the spring.
+Metro Council last had an update on the Work Group's progress on May 1.
+Council is scheduled to continue updates and conversations at work sessions through June.